shekhargulati/52-technologies-in-2016/README.md

 32. **[Week 31: July 31, 2016](./31-gradle-tips)** [50 Gradle Tips](./31-gradle-tips/README.md).
 Over last year or so I have started using Gradle as my primary build tool for JVM based projects.
 In this document, I will list down tips that I have learnt over last year or so.

+33. **[Week 32: August 7, 2016](./32-groovy-ast-transformations)** [Groovy AST Transformations By Example](./32-groovy-ast-transformations/README.md).
+This week I learnt about Groovy AST transformations.
+AST transformations allows you to hook into the Groovy compilation process so that you can customize it to meet your needs.
+In this blog, you will learn how to write an AST transformation that will add a `toHash` method to a class. `toHash` method will generate a hash for your object.
+You will be able to provide hash algorithm of your choice.
+We will use Java's `java.security.MessageDigest` to generate the hash code.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)